About Bernedoodles

 What Size Bernedoodles Do We Breed?

-Blue Skye Doodle Bernedoodles are typically in the micro mini and mini range of 20-40 lbs with most being roughly 25 to 35 lbs.
-Occasionally we will have micro mini size also.
+Blue Skye Doodle Bernedoodles are typically in the mini range of 25-39 lbs, and mostly between 25 to 35 lbs.
+We occasionally have micro mini and medium sizes also.

 Do Bernedoodles Shed?